brainbuz/Vote-Count/md/Matrix.md

 ## ResetActive

-Reset Active list to the choices lift of the BallotSet.
+Reset Active list to the choices list of the BallotSet.

 ## GreatestLoss